-Super-yachts are a great way to enjoy the Great Barrier Reef.
-On these high value, luxury vessels you can access most of the Great Barrier Reef Marine Park.
+Superyachts are a great way to enjoy the Great Barrier Reef.
+You can access most of the Great Barrier Reef Marine Park on these luxury sailing or motor vessels.

 Where you can go

 As a recreational user you may access most of the Great Barrier Reef Marine Park.
-You do need to be aware of three things zoning, the size of your super-yacht, and the activities you do.
+You do need to be aware of certain things, including: the length of your superyacht, group size, zoning, and the activities you do.

-In some areas of the Marine Park there are special management strategies in place to manage use.
-As some of these rules apply to vessel and group size, they will relate to you.
+In some areas of the Great Barrier Reef Marine Park there are special management strategies in place to manage use.
+As some of these rules apply to vessel length and group size, they will relate to you.

-- Super-yachts less than or equal to 35 metres in overall length
+- Superyachts 35 metres or less in overall length

-- Super-yachts between 35 and 70 metres in overall length
+- Superyachts more than 35 to less than 70 metres in overall length

-- Super-yachts over 70 metres in overall length
+- Superyachts 70 metres or more in overall length

 What activities you do

-In addition to the management arrangements for the Great Barrier Reef Marine Park, other rules may also apply to the operation of your super-yacht in Queensland waters.
+In addition to the management arrangements for the Great Barrier Reef Marine Park, other rules may also apply to the operation of your superyacht in Queensland waters.
+For additional information click on the above links for your vessel length.

 If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.